 Legal Guide for Bloggers in Australia – Blogging on the Internet has grown rapidly in importance in the last 10 years.
 Blogging ranges from maintaining a simple, personal online diary, all the way to running a sophisticated, online media publishing business.
 And blogging now covers as many topics as you can imagine – food, fashion, politics, sport, travel, cars, business, mums-in-business, stay-at-home dads, tech, cryptocurrencies, etc. etc. etc.

-In this guide we try to answer all the legal questions you might have about blogging and running a blogging business, from an Australian perspective.
+In this guide we try to answer all the legal questions you might have about blogging, setting up a blog and running a blogging business, from an Australian perspective.

 Legal issues covered in this guide